 Write everything down into a simple contract.
 It’s always a good idea to have an attorney review the agreement since a few hundred dollars in attorney fees can save you tens of thousands of dollars in hassles, misunderstandings, and even lawsuits in the future.

 Seller financing is a great way to buy a house without having to go to the bank.

-These three simple steps will help you figure out how to calculate owner financing mortgage in Washington DC and North Carolina in a way that will work for you and for the seller, both and in the future.
+These three simple steps will help you figure out how to calculate owner financing mortgage in Charlotte in a way that will work for you and for the seller, both and in the future.